Is It Time To Fix Your Energy? 5% Increase Coming In January 2024

 The price cap is managed by the energy regulator Ofgem to ensure that suppliers charge fairly in accordance with wholesale costs.
 The price cap is on the unit rate per kWh used and your bill will be based on how much gas & electricity you use.

-Remember this is the maximum you should be paying - you can compare energy deals to see if you can get an even cheaper unit rate.
+Remember this is the maximum tariff you should be paying - you can compare energy deals to see if you can get an even cheaper unit rate.

 Compare our best energy deals and switch in minutes